Do Banner Ads Actually Work?

 What you don’t see is these three scenarios:

 What happens when a user does click on the ad?
-There are additional metrics you can look at:
+There are additional metrics, called post-click data, you can look at to understand deeper level engagement:

-· Ave Session Duration (how long did a user stay on your website)
+Ave Engaged Time — how long did a user stay on your website actively engaged, as defined by GA4)

-This additional information can help you understand the level of your customer interest—those who engage more than average tend to show more interest in the product, be in the middle of the customer marketing funnel, aka in the stage where they are “actively shopping:” researching additional information, comparing to competitors, etc.
+HCPs who engage more than average tend to show more interest in the product and be in the middle of the customer marketing funnel — where they are “actively shopping:” researching additional information, comparing to competitors, etc.

 How many conversions the ad received, i.e. high-level actions a user took on your website after clicking on your ad?